 Irish Life Health's profits vary from year to year.
-Operating profits (losses) after tax over the last four years have been as follows: 2018: €25.1m (5.3% of earned premiums), 2019: €(5.7)m ((1.2)% of earned premiums), 2020: €17.0m (3.6% of earned premiums), 2021: €30.9m (5.4% of earned premiums).
+Operating profits (losses) after tax over the last four years have been as follows: 2019: €(5.7)m (1.2% of earned premiums), 2020: €17.0m (3.6% of earned premiums), 2021: €30.9m (5.4% of earned premiums), 2022: €30.7m (5.2% of earned premiums).

 Claims experience and the number of customers insured are two key drivers of financial performance which have impacted the profitability of the Company over the last number of years.

 In 2019, losses arose due to a significant increase in claims costs.
-Similar to all Irish health insurers, the Company increased prices in response to the higher claims costs and profits have recovered gradually over 2020 and 2021.
-The number of customers insured has continued to grow, increasing by 9% between the end of 2018 and the end of 2021.
+Similar to all Irish health insurers, the Company increased prices in response to the higher claims costs and profits recovered gradually over 2020 and 2021.
+The number of customers insured has continued to grow, increasing by 9% between the end of 2019 and the end of 2022.

-COVID-19 has impacted claims in 2020 and 2021.
+COVID-19 has impacted claims from 2020 to 2022.
 The most significant impact arose in 2020 when private hospitals operated as part of the public healthcare system for a three month period.
 A significant proportion of the 2020 premiums (between 36% and 60% of premium for customers with private hospital cover and between 17% and 21% of premium for customers on plans with largely public hospital cover) were returned to policyholders to reflect the expected reduction in claims costs.
-Over the course of 2021, COVID-19 has continued to have an impact but the impacts have been less significant and access to private hospital treatment has been maintained for health insurance customers at all times.
+Over the course of 2021 and 2022, COVID-19 has continued to have an impact but the impacts have been less significant and access to private hospital treatment has been maintained for health insurance customers at all times.
+Irish Life Health has reflected the expected COVID-19 impacts over 2021 and 2022 in pricing and as a result prices have remained stable in 2021 and reduced in 2022, despite the increase in inflation over that period which increased hospital procedure costs.

-Irish Life Health continued to support our customers and employees, ensuring their safety and well-being and providing new and enhanced benefits during the year.
+Irish Life Health continued to support our customers and employees, ensuring their safety and well-being and providing new and enhanced benefits during the year We have also continued to automate and digitise the business in order to become more efficient, to manage inflation risk and provide better customer experience.